GouthamKamath/GouthamKamath/README.md

 - 👋 Hi, I’m @GouthamKamath, I am a Software developer with Infosys Limited.
 I have worked on developing and maintaining Java based applications as part of my role at Infosys.
 - I am currently working on developing my web development skills.
 Have developed multiple applications using Javascript, HTML and CSS.
-I also got certified as an associate AWS developer.
+I also got certified as an associate AWS developer recently.
 - My interests include Reading books and travelling.
 I am a spiritual person and like to meditate a lot.
  - I never like to give up on anything easily.